faboput/hexlet-git/README.txt

 Hello, Hexlet!
-git pull --rebase
-ok
+How are you?